 In addition to gallbladder problems, liver damage can lead to skin damage.
-When the liver is overstressed, it can lose its ability to detoxify appropriately.
-Pollutants, drugs, potentially damaging chemical byproducts are all typically handled by the liver.
+When the liver is over stressed, it can lose its ability to detoxify efficiently.
+Pollutants, drugs, potentially damaging chemical byproducts are all typically processed by the liver.
 When this vital organ can’t do its job, the skin is recruited to aid in the process.
 Common skin disorders connected to this are eczema and dermatitis.

 Always looking out for you,